 EisnerAmper’s article highlights core board responsibilities: fraud and misconduct detection, adherence to risk limits and strategy, oversight of NAV and performance reporting, supervision of service providers, and review of information disclosed to investors.
 Each of these areas maps directly onto SEC and examination priorities that stress fiduciary duty, fair valuations, transparent fee practices, and robust compliance programs.

 EisnerAmper underscores that independence is not enough; the board must collectively possess portfolio management, operational due diligence, audit, compliance, regulatory, and market‑structure expertise.
-This is precisely where a compliance‑focused background with litigation expert witness experience becomes valuable: deep familiarity with how things go wrong in real cases – valuation disputes, fee and allocation controversies, supervision failures, and breakdowns in controls – sharpens a director’s ability to spot issues early.
+This is precisely where a compliance‑focused background with litigation expert witness experience becomes valuable.
+A director who has served as an expert witness has deep familiarity with how things can go wrong in real cases – valuation disputes, fee and allocation controversies, supervision failures, and breakdowns in controls.
+This sharpens their ability to spot red flags early.

 Board Capacity, Diversity, and Regulatory Credibility